nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `Module edited: Software Engineering`

 #### 3.3.3 Editing an assignment
-Edit an assignment in the module in RemindMe to change its description or deadline.
+Did an assignment's deadline get postponed?
+You can update the assignment's deadline using the edit function.
+Not only that, you can change the assignment name too.

-Format: `edit m/MODULE a/ASSIGNMENT INDEX [d/NEW DESCRIPTION by/NEW DEADLINE]`
+Command: `edit m/MODULE a/ASSIGNMENT INDEX [d/NEW DESCRIPTION by/NEW DEADLINE]`

 Examples:
 * `edit m/Software Engineering a/1 d/Update UG`
 * `edit m/Software Engineering a/1 by/27/04/2021 1900`

 Result expected:
-* `Assignment edited: Update UG due: 23/03/2021 2359`
+* `Assignment edited: [ ] Update UG due: 23/03/2021 2359`
 * `Assignment edited: [X] Update UG due: 27/04/2021 1900`

 #### 3.3.4 Editing an exam
-Edit an exam in a module in the RemindMe app to change its date.
+You can also change the date of the exam in a module.

-Format: `edit m/MODULE e/EXAM INDEX on/NEW DATE`
+Command: `edit m/MODULE e/EXAM INDEX on/NEW DATE-TIME`

 Examples:
 * `edit m/CS2106 e/1 on/04/05/2021 1400`